How Many Colleges Should I Apply to?

 Having an open mind at the start of the process is critical.
 Too often students get fixated on a particular college for silly reasons—like an intense attraction to UNC’s powder blue or a developing an unhealthy fixation for a particular elite school solely because of its U.S. News ranking.
 Not to say that surface-level attraction means nothing but you’ll really want to consider factors like proximity to home, your family’s financial situation, your admissions prospects, majors offered as well as outcome data like the strength of their career services, alumni network, and grad school/job placement.

 Your college list should be somewhere between 8-10 schools including a healthy mix of safety, target, and reach institutions.
+In cases where a student is applying to a number of highly-competitive colleges, you may wish to increase this number to 12.

 A safety college is a college where your credentials—your grades and test scores—are better than those of the average admitted students, and where you are likely to be admitted.
 You’ll also want to make sure that one or two of your safeties are also financial safety schools.
 Places where your parents are comfortable covering 100% of the tuition plus room, board and other fees through some combination of savings, a 529 account, or low-interest government loans.

 Another important point here is that Ivy League and other elite colleges are rarely, if ever, “safety” schools.
 These schools receive applications from many more top-notch students than they are able to admit.
-Even if you are the Valedictorian of your high school class with stratospheric test scores, schools with single-digit admit rates should never be considered safety schools.
+Even if you are the valedictorian of your high school class with stratospheric test scores, schools with single-digit admit rates should never be considered safety schools.

 Three to four of the schools on your list should be “target” colleges—institutions at which your academic profile is close to the average admitted student and you realistically have a better than 50/50 chance at admission.
 How do you assess this?
 Simple—the average admitted student looks a lot like you.